Maleagant

-Maleagant (alternatively Malagant, Meleagan, Meleagant, Meliagant, Meliagaunt, Meliagant, Meliaganz, Meliagrance, Meliagrant, Mellegrans, Mellyagraunce) is an often otherworldly villain from the Arthurian legend.
-In a popular Arthurian episode recorded in several different versions, Maleagant abducts King Arthur’s wife, Queen Guinevere, necessitating her rescue by Arthur and his knights, later notably Lancelot.
-The earliest surviving version of this episode names the abductor Melwas in Welsh tales.
-As Maleagant, he debuts as Lancelot's archenemy in Chrétien de Troyes' French romance Lancelot, the Knight of the Cart, where he is son of King Bagdemagus.
+Maleagant (varied spellings), or Melwas, is an often-otherworldly villain and one of the earliest known characters from the Arthurian legend.
+In a popular episode, told in multiple variants, he abducts King Arthur’s wife, Queen Guinevere, necessitating her rescue by Arthur and his knights—in a later tradition, notably by Guinevere's secret lover, Lancelot.

+The earliest surviving version of this episode names the abductor as Melwas in the Welsh tales.
+As Maleagant, he debuts as Lancelot's archenemy in Chrétien de Troyes' French romance Lancelot, the Knight of the Cart, where he is depicted as a rebelious knight of the Round Table and son of King Bagdemagus.
+There, and in the following popular tradition, he is slain in a duel by Lancelot.